-- 1 If you have used more than one answer booklet and/or any supplementary answer sheets, place them in the correct order. - Place any loose additional answer sheets inside your answer booklet.
-Make sure you add your candidate details to any additional answer sheets that you use. - 2 Do not leave the exam room until told to do so by the invigilator. - 3 Do not take from the exam room any stationery.
+1 If you have used more than one answer booklet and/or any supplementary answer sheets, place them in the correct order.

+Place any loose additional answer sheets inside your answer booklet.
+Make sure you add your candidate details to any additional answer sheets that you use.
+For CCEA examinations, any loose additional answer sheets should be placed behind your script.

+- 2 Do not leave the exam room until told to do so by the invigilator. - 3 Do not take any stationery from the exam room.
 This includes the question paper, answer booklets used or unused, rough work or any other materials provided for the exam.